C-huck/gesture-handshape-perception/README.md

 ### Research Questions
 **Q1:**
-1. Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events?
+1. Can participants with no sign language experience (=non-signers) detect whether silent gestures represent transitive or intransitive events?
 2. Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`

 **Q2:**
 1. How accurate are non-signing participants at guessing the "dictionary" meaning of silent gestures?
 See `/gesture-meaning-project`

+**Q3:**
+1. Does the ability to extract grammatical information in gesture, like transitivity, stem from the visual characteristics of the gesture, or from the ability of participants to resolve the meaning of the gesture?

 ## General methods:
 - Collected 414 silent gestures from 6 non-signers depicting 69 events; Annotated these gestures for visual and manual (phonetic) characteristics